hund030/TeamsFx_Wiki_review/TeamsFx-CLI.md

 > The content is under construction and is subject to rapid changes.

 # teamsfx preview
-> Before running teamsfx preview, teams provision and teamsfx deploy should be run first.
+> Before running teamsfx preview, teamsfx provision and teamsfx deploy should be run first.

 Preview the current application from local or remote.